survivejs/webpack-book/manuscript/techniques/05_deploying.md

 # Deploying Applications

 A project built with webpack can be deployed to a variety of environments.
-A public project that doesn’t rely on a backend can be pushed to GitHub Pages using the *gh-pages* package.
+A public project that doesn't rely on a backend can be pushed to GitHub Pages using the *gh-pages* package.
 Also, there are a variety of webpack plugins that can target other environments, such as S3.

 ## Deploying with *gh-pages*